craftingcity/The-Known-World/ParaeducatorGame.md

 - gotta find dad and or the rest of my family
 - literally why am i out here
 ##### Roan, the Slimknife Agent
+- lets get that bread!!
 ##### Nikolai, the Researcher's Son
+- what happened to my family, and or my adoptive father figure, but very specifically the research they were doing together
 ##### Saoirse, the Cursed
+- what the fuck really happened, what is the NotADeer, how do I stop it?

 ### Trusted Allies
 ### Mortal Adversaries